 A: Yes, all appropriate and government-enforced Covid-19 safety rules and guidelines are in place.

 A: No, Château de Blois tickets are not refundable.
 Certain sites offer a refund only if canceled at least 24 hours before visit.

 A: Yes, group discounts and combined tickets discounts are available on Château de Blois tickets.

-The word "Chateaux" has a broad definition which loosely includes over 7000 castles in France.
-Because of the country's rich history and the influence in France Renaissance the country saw a huge rise in popularity of such castles at one point of time.
-But of all those castles, only 1000 are historically significant and are open to public.
+The word "Chateaux" has a broad definition that loosely includes over 7000 castles in France.
+Because of the country's rich history and the influence on the French Renaissance the country saw a huge rise in popularity of such castles at one point in time.
+But of all those castles, only 1000 are historically significant and are open to the public.
 Here are some of the famous castles and their tickets to help you with your visit.